Kravchuk-Ekaterina/FastQC-analogue/README.md

 The programm outputs the following files:
 1) input_file_name_Basic_Statistics.tsv
+2) input_file_name_Overrepresented_sequences.tsv

 ### Basic Statistics
 The data contains in input_file_name_Basic_Statistics.tsv. <br>
 In the file you can find information about the input file name, file type, encoding, sequence length ang gc content.

+### Overrepresented Sequences
+This module lists all of the sequence which make up more than 0.1% of the total.
+To conserve memory only sequences which appear in the first 20000 sequences are tracked to the end of the file.It is therefore possible that a sequence which is overrepresented but doesn't appear at the start of the file for some reason could be missed by this module.<br>
+The status is 'Green (entirely normal)' if there is no overrepresented sequences, 'Orange (slightly abnormal)',